ethereum-optimism/optimism/components/rollup_node/README.md

 ### L2 Execution Engine

 The [Execution Engine][exec-engine] (EE) is *separated from the rollup node*, following the separated consensus/execution layer design of L1.

+Execution tasks of the engine include EVM execution, transaction-pool and state sync.
 The rollup node communicates to the engine via the [Engine JSON-RPC interface][engine-api] (Secured and separated from the regular user JSON-RPC).